 A doctoral degree in logistics mainly prepares students for jobs in academia.
-They typically focus on research, preparing students to contribute to new discoveries in logistics and supply chain management.
+These programs typically focus on research, teaching participants how to contribute to new discoveries in logistics and supply chain management.
 Ph.D. programs in logistics may cover research methods, supply chain modeling, econometrics, and multivariate analysis.
 Learners may also take courses in business ethics and management strategy.
 Students can also pursue a doctor of business administration in logistics, which emphasizes practical skills and leadership rather than research and theory.

-The table below details some possible logistics jobs and salaries for doctoral degree holders.
-However, students with a doctoral degree enjoy many more career options than those listed below because they can attain the same positions as bachelor's and master's degree holders.
+The table below details a few possible logistics jobs for doctoral degree-holders.
+However, students with a doctoral degree can choose from many more career options than those listed below because they can apply for the same positions as bachelor's and master's degree-holders.